 Quick Facts: Everett and Seattle, Washington

 - Seattle is by far the largest city in Washington, in terms of population.
 It’s also the seat of King County.
-Over 724,000 residents call it home, according to the latest Census Bureau data.
+Over 776,555 residents call it home, according to the latest Census Bureau data.
 Major employers in the city include Amazon, Starbucks and Weyerhaeuser.

 The Cost of Buying a Home

 - Everett: Home buyers can clearly get more for their money in Everett, Washington.
-According to the real estate information company Zillow, the median home value in Everett was $436,100 as of February 2020.
-That followed a gain of 3.3% over the last year or so.
+According to the real estate information company Zillow, the median home value in Everett was $495,958 as of February 2021.
+That followed a gain of 13.8% over the last year or so.

-Granted, price isn’t the only factor to consider when buying a home in Seattle or Everett in 2020.
+Granted, price isn’t the only factor to consider when buying a home in Seattle or Everett in 2021.
 But it’s a major consideration, especially given the dramatic cost gap between these two cities.

-Is 2020 a Good Time to Buy?
+Is 2021 a Good Time to Buy?

 The bottom line to all of this is that home buyers can find more affordable properties in Everett, when compared to the much pricier Seattle real estate market.
 But both of these markets have constrained inventory, leaving fewer homes on the market for buyers to snatch up.
 There currently aren’t enough homes listed for sale to meet the demand from buyers.
 (This is true for both cities)

 So, is it a good time to buy in Everett or Seattle?
-Should you make a purchase in 2020?
+Should you make a purchase in 2021?

 While there are many factors that go into this kind of decision, cost and resale potential top the list.
 Costs in Seattle are already high, though things have simmered down somewhat.
 And costs in Everett, though much cheaper than Seattle, are on the increase.

 Need a Home Loan in Everett or Seattle?